lexotzy/lexotzy/README.md

 - 👋 Hi, I’m @lexotzy
 - 👀 I’m interested in volleyball and learning new stuff
-- 🌱 I’m currently learning how to code and volleyball
-- 💞️ I’m looking to collaborate on idk
 - 📫 How to reach me email: lexotzy08@gmail.com